Your partner in oil business and more

 Pounds per square inch

-A cleaner-burning gasoline that has had its composition and/or characteristics altered to reduce vehicular emissions of pollutants.
+Cleaner-burning gasoline has had its composition and/or characteristics altered to reduce vehicular emissions of pollutants.
 See MTBE, oxygenates.

-Gas remaining after processing to remove water, impurities and natural gas liquids.
+The gas remains after processing to remove water, impurities, and natural gas liquids.
 Residue gas meets the pipeline industry's specifications for Btu content and physical properties required for transportation in pipelines and eventual sale to end-users.

 A strip of land, the use of which is acquired for the construction and operation of a pipeline or other facility.
 It may be owned outright or leased as an easement for a specific purpose.

-The reduction in volume of natural gas due to the necessary removal of water vapour, carbon dioxide and natural gas liquids, or to its use as a fuel for pipeline compression engines.
+The reduction in the volume of natural gas is due to the necessary removal of water vapor, carbon dioxide, and natural gas liquids, or to its use as a fuel for pipeline compression engines.